effjy/honeycrypt/README.md

 ## 🚀 How to Use the Program

-To start the application, execute the compiled bin file from your terminal:
+To start the application, execute the compiled binary from your terminal:
 ```bash
 ./honeycrypt
 ```